VolodymyrTymets/js-threads/README.md

 # Js Threads
-This is app to show how to show how to use threads in node js
+This is app to show how to use threads in node js.
 ## Run

 ```